 Buy weed (legally) at one of Montréal’s dispensaries

-Incase you haven’t heard, cannabis is now officially legal in Canada — both for locals and tourists.
+Incase you haven’t heard, cannabis is now officially legal in Canada — making it one of the best weed-friendly travel destinations around the world.
 If you decide to partake on your next trip, here are some quick tips that’ll help keep you out of the Canadian clink: 1) You can’t consume cannabis wherever tobacco is illegal: bars, restaurants, bus shelters, etc., 2) You can only legally purchase and carry a maximum of 30 grams at any one time, 3) If your lease or hotel agreement states that you can’t smoke in the apartment or room, then marijuana is also off limits (so double-check those Airbnb terms!)

 How to: Clean and cool dispensaries are popping up all over the city.
 If you’re at a loss for where to start, we recommend Clinique La Croix Vie for their excellent product selection and SQDC for convenience (they have multiple locations all over town).